-Serum(s) – These tend to be on the lighter side and will be most effective if applied first.
+- Serum(s) – These tend to be on the lighter side and will be most effective if applied first.
 There are a variety of serums on the market that do everything from reduce wrinkles, target dryness, firm & tone, and smooth skin.
 Pick a few that target your concerns and use in combination.
-I really like the Hydrostem antioxidant serum from Hydropeptide. (tip: enter code DOCTOR-IP at checkout for a discount on this product!)
+I really like the Hydrostem antioxidant serum from Hydropeptide.

 If you have any medication that is applied to the skin, this will always go on first.
 Be sure to let each product soak in for a minute or two before moving on to the next so that they have adequate time to penetrate.

 With consistency and the right mix of products your skin should look great and not feel too greasy.
 Experiment with what works best for your skin and be sure to call your dermatologist if you think your products aren’t cutting it.